Home » Symptoms » Cat Symptoms A-Z » Crusting on the Skin

 Basics and possible causes

-One of the main causes of crusting is damage to the skin barrier.
-This injury can result from physical traumaA trauma refers to a physical injury or damage caused by external force.
-Traumas can range from simple cuts to severe multiple injuries. such as scratches or bites, but also from chemical or allergic reactions.
-When the skin barrier is damaged, the cells of the skin release pro-inflammatory substances that initiate the healing process.
-This process can stimulate the production of exudateExudate is a fluid that leaks out of blood vessels and into nearby tissues, typically in response to inflammatory conditions.
-It contains high concentrations of proteins, cells, or solid materials, unlike a transudate, which is a clear, low-protein fluid.
-Exudates can help with a diagnosis of disease processes., which then dries out and forms crusts.
+One of the main causes of crusting is a breach of the skin barrier.
+This injury can result from physical traumas such as scratches or bites, but also from chemical or allergic reactions.
+When the skin barrier is damaged, skin cells release pro-inflammatory substances that initiate the healing process.
+This process can stimulate the production of exudate, which then dries out and forms crusts.

-In addition, fungal infections, such as those caused by dermatophytes (e.g., ringworm), can also lead to crusting.
+Furthermore, fungal infections, such as those caused by dermatophytes (e.g., ringworm), can also lead to crusting.
 These fungi infect the top layer of skin and cause circular, hairless patches with crusting.
-Allergic reactions to environmental allergens, food, or medications are other potential causes that can lead to crusting via inflammatory processes.
+Allergic reactions to environmental allergens, food, or medication are further potential causes that can lead to crusting via inflammatory processes.

 Typical accompanying symptoms